KiranSmelser/penguins-classification/README.md

 ## General Information
-This Jupyter Notebook uses a random forest classifier to differentiate between different penguin speciies based on their attributes.
+This Jupyter Notebook uses a random forest classifier to differentiate between different penguin species based on their attributes.

 ## Technologies Used